Norwegian Coast Guard: Outer Coast Guard vessels

-The Coast Guard is replacing its existing Nordkapp-class vessels with significantly larger ice-capable ships, each displacing just under 10,000 tonnes.
+The Coast Guard has replaced the Nordkapp-class offshore patrol vessels with the significantly larger ice-capable Jan Mayen-class, each displacing just under 10,000 tonnes.
 The three new Jan Mayen-class ships are armed with a 57mm main gun and capable of operating up to two medium-sized helicopters.
 The ships have an overall length of 446 feet with a beam of 72 feet and a draft of 20 feet.
 The maximum speed is 22 knots with more than 60 days endurance and the complement is up to 100 people.
 The first ship, KV Jan Mayen, was launched by the Vard Tulcea shipyard in Romania in 2021 and towed to the Vard Langsten shipyard in Tomrefjord for completion.
 She was christened into service in November 2022, having started builder's sea trials in October.
-Delivery was anticipated in early 2023.
-The second ship of the class, KV Bjørnøya, was transferred to Norway for her final fit out at the Vard Langsten yard in February/March 2022 followed by the third and final ship, KV Hopen, in January 2023.
+The ship was delivered in early 2023.
+The second ship of the class, KV Bjørnøya, was transferred to Norway for her final fit out at the Vard Langsten yard in February/March 2022.
+She was delivered to the Coast Guard in November 2023.
+The third and final ship, KV Hopen, was transferred to Norway for final fit out in January 2023.
+She was christened into service in June 2024, and was delivered to the Coast Guard in September 2024.

 NoCGV Svalbard (W303) has a displacement of 6,375 tonnes and an overall length of 103.7 m.
 It has a complement of 48, is armed with a Bofors 57 mm gun and can carry two helicopters.
 It predominantly serves Svalbard and the surrounding waters.